 Most people will recover from campylobacteriosis with rest and fluids.
 It usually takes one week to recover, but can take as long as two weeks.
 Your doctor may recommend a rehydration solution, available from your pharmacist, to help with the dehydration resulting from the diarrhoea.
 In severe or complicated cases, your doctor may prescribe antibiotics to reduce the duration of the illness.

-Campylobacteriosis is not notifiable in NSW, although the local public health unit will investigate outbreaks to identify a common food.
+Campylobacteriosis is notifiable in NSW.
+The local public health unit will investigate outbreaks to try identify a common exposure such as a food source.
 Where a common food is implicated the NSW Food Authority will undertake a further environmental investigation and initiate control measures.